ALTinners/nghttp2/doc/sources/nghttpx-howto.rst

 connection, so the connection gets insecure.
 To disable SSL/TLS in backend connection, use ``--backend-no-tls`` option.

+By default, the number of backend HTTP/2 connections per worker (thread) is determined by number of ``-b`` option.
+To adjust this value, use ``--backend-http2-connections-per-worker`` option.

 The backend server is supporsed to be a HTTP/2 web server or HTTP/2 proxy.
-If backend server is HTTP/2 proxy, use ``--no-location-rewrite`` option to disable rewriting location header field.
+If backend server is HTTP/2 proxy, use ``--no-location-rewrite`` and ``--no-host-rewrite`` options to disable rewriting location, host and :authority header field.

 The use-case of this mode is aggregate the incoming connections to one HTTP/2 connection.
 One backend HTTP/2 connection is created per